 This year, O'Keeffe figured the best way to draw people’s attention to the issue was to use something they have in their hand every day: a coffee cup.

-During National Missing Person’s Week in August, 25 Melbourne cafes will serve coffee in cups featuring an illustration and story about one of six long-term missing persons: three from Melbourne; two from Tasmania; and one from Sydney.
+During National Missing Person’s Week, which runs from August 5 to 11, Melbourne cafes will serve coffee in cups featuring an illustration and story about one of six long-term missing persons: three from Melbourne; two from Tasmania; and one from Sydney.
 The Unmissables will print 100,000 cups in total.

 The coffee cups and other artworks created out of The Unmissables campaign aren’t “forensically valuable”, O’Keeffe says.
 “People aren’t going to pick up these coffee cups and go, ‘Oh yeah, I just saw that guy down the street’.”